The Coca-Cola Company: Stock

+Shareholders

+The 10 largest shareholder of Coca-Cola in March 2025 were:

 Staff and management

-The following are key management as of July 2021 (excluding VP positions and regional leaders):
+The following are key management as of March 2023 (excluding VP positions and regional leaders):

-The following are all directors as of November 2016:
+The following are all directors as of July 2025:

 Bottlers

-In general, the Coca-Cola Company and its subsidiaries only produce syrup concentrate, which is then sold to various bottlers throughout the world who hold a local Coca-Cola franchise.
-Coca-Cola bottlers, who hold territorially exclusive contracts with the company, produce the finished product in cans and bottles from the concentrate, in combination with filtered water and sweeteners.
+In general, the Coca-Cola Company and its subsidiaries only produce syrup concentrate, as well as sourcing beverage base including coffee beans, tea leaf, juices, etc., which is then sold to various bottlers throughout the world who hold a local Coca-Cola franchise.
+Coca-Cola bottlers, who hold territorially exclusive contracts with the company, produce the finished product in packages from the concentrate and beverage base, in combination with filtered water and sweeteners.
 The bottlers then sell, distribute, and merchandise the Coca-Cola product to retail stores, vending machines, restaurants, and food service distributors.
 Outside the United States, these bottlers also control the fountain business.

-Since the 1980s, the company has actively encouraged the consolidation of bottlers, with the company often owning a share of these "anchor bottlers."
+Since the 1980s, the company has actively encouraged the consolidation of bottlers, with the company often owning a share of these "anchor bottlers".

-Outside North America

-The company's largest bottlers outside North America are: